UND-ARC/IPCam/.github/ISSUE_TEMPLATE/test_request.md

+---
+name: Test Request
+about: A request to run some tests on some unit

+---

 **This is a request for information issue**

 I would like to know [what happens when/the value of/the contents of/other] *something*.